 Like many entrepreneurs starting a new business, you’ve hopefully been sharing your business ideas with friends and family so that they can offer you feedback, mentorship, or advice.

 If you’re lucky, your friends and family may have even expressed a desire to invest some money in your startup, since they’re usually the ones most excited to support you and your new business.

 Still, asking friends and family for a personal loan for your new startup or business is never easy.
 It can even be stressful and awkward leveraging your personal relationships since you don’t want to let money get in the way of a friendship or close bond.

 Luckily, you can smooth this over and remove a lot of uncertainty and risk by using Pigeon.

-With Pigeon you can easily create a loan agreement (aka promissory note), then invite friends and family to make the loan happen in less than 10 minutes.
+With Pigeon you can easily create a loan agreement (aka ), then invite friends and family to make the loan happen in less than 10 minutes.